Updated Video and Blog Post - December 2025

 Like what are we actually making?!?
 And why are we making it?

-As far as my "why", I have a company called Unsupervised Learning, which used to just be the name of my podcast I started in 2015, but now it's a company.
-And essentially my mission is to upgrade humans and organizations.
-But mostly humans.
+As far as my "why?", I have a company called Unsupervised Learning, which used to just be the name of my podcast I started in 2015, but now, ever since going full-time, it encapsulates everything I do.

 Anyway.